DavidPerezContreras/docker_test_environment/readme.md

 This project uses Docker to create lightweight, customizable desktop environments based on Debian Trixie with XFCE and XRDP.
 It’s ideal for testing, development, or remote desktop access.

+debian-trixie-xfce-xrdp is the base image.
+We create other folders for our Dockerfiles and docker compose.
+We

 ---

 ## 📁 Script: `new_test_environment.sh`